nd-dsp-lab/elsa_protocol/README.md

 docker build -t ndss-elsa .
 ```

-Note: If your Docker daemon requires elevated privileges, prepend sudo to docker commands.
+Note: If your Docker daemon requires higher privileges, prepend sudo to docker commands.

 ### 3. Run the full-test